 If you fancy a night out, Gdańsk has some mighty fine cocktail bars!
 The PURO hotel bar comes highly recommended by both travel guides and locals.
 Flisak ’76 on Chlebnicka 9 is a real gem too.
 They have their own menu full of exotic flavors and mixes that you’ve never heard about before.
 The bar is downstairs in the cozy, dim-lit basement and is full of decorative curiosities.
 There isn’t much room, so come early if you want to be sure to have a seat.

 Gdańsk far exceeded our expectations.
 We flew in thinking that booking four full days was probably a bit optimistic and that we’d be bored soon.
 Nothing like that happened at all!
 Our original plan was to stroll around town and maybe do another coffee bar crawl, but in the end we had so much more to do than we had thought.
 Our visits to the two historical museums were my favorite part of our trip.
 Overall Gdańsk reminded me a lot of my current hometown Antwerp, minus the shopping boulevard haha.
 It has that same vibe to it, especially around the central market and the Wrzeszcz neighborhood.
 In a way, Gdańsk felt a little bit like home.

-In case you are wondering where my restaurant and coffee recommendations are, I’m going to put those together in a separate blog post.
-Keep an eye out for that one!
+In case you are wondering where my restaurant and coffee recommendations are, I’m going to collect those in a separate blog post.
+Keep an eye out for it!